 You can never have enough of these crunchy,tasty & tangy roasted makhanas(lotus seeds)!
 It is a perfect easy to prepare, healthy, evening snack.
-You can munch on these to fight food cravings or hunger pangs that often strike in between your breakfast and lunch!
+You can munch on these to fight food cravings or hunger pangs that often strike in between your main meals!

 Good to know